dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

      Defines a specialized designator class for a C type based on an existing designator class for that type.
-It does this by defining a subclass of the original designator class, and is a simple wrapper around :drm:`define class <class>` from which it takes its syntax.
-The superclasses, slot-specs, and *modifiers* are passed on to ``define class`` unchanged.
+It does this by defining a subclass of the original designator class, and is a simple wrapper around :drm:`define class` from which it takes its syntax.
+The superclasses, slot-specs, and *modifiers* are passed on to :drm:`define class` unchanged.
 In effect, it expands to:

      .. code-block:: dylan